netcinematics/ai_aSCRIPTZa/SONGS/METHODOLOGY.md

 ### OVERVIEW

-This is a very exciting document.
+This is a very exciting document for me.
 I've been working a lifetime to produce this work.
 The original C++ Tokenizer was created using NLP technology in 2001.
-Since then, many RARE LLM sets cultivated.
-Multiple breakthroughs.
-Compatible to synthesize with various - modern neural networks modalities.
+Since then, many RARE LLM sets were cultivated, and they are now being synthesized with various - modern neural networks modalities.

-The surprise, was in "extensibility" of english language... into ai, as a hybrid language.
-Then of the cognitive effect on human user.

 Please Enjoy.